safiurrrehman/lightrag-documents-chunker/REASONING.md

    - Enable automatic tuning of pattern identification parameters
    - Provide feedback on chunking effectiveness

+4. **Improved Batch Handling**
+   - Enhance the mock LightRAG server to better handle batch processing
+   - Add millisecond precision to timestamps or use unique identifiers for each batch
+   - Implement an option to append to existing files rather than creating new ones
+   - Add progress tracking for large batch operations

 ### Long-term Enhancements

 1. **Advanced Pattern Recognition**
    - Incorporate more sophisticated pattern recognition techniques
    - Explore graph-based representations of document relationships
    - Implement hierarchical pattern identification
+   - Develop specialized models for personal narrative data that can identify family relationships, career trajectories, and life events

 2. **Adaptive Chunking**
    - Develop a self-tuning chunking algorithm that adapts to document characteristics
    - Implement reinforcement learning to optimize chunking parameters
    - Enable feedback-based improvement of chunking quality
+   - Add content-aware chunking that respects narrative structures in personal documents

 3. **Interactive Visualization**
    - Create visualizations of identified patterns and their relationships
    - Enable interactive exploration of document patterns
    - Provide tools for manual refinement of pattern identification
+   - Add network visualizations for personal data showing relationships between individuals

 4. **Cross-Modal Patterns**
    - Extend pattern identification to include non-text content (images, tables, etc.)